-Time: Michaelmas/Autumn Semester

-Format: Weekly lectures

-Assessment: Dissertation proposal and proposal presentation
+Format: Weekly lectures, most Tuesday mornings 10.30-12.30 Assessment: Dissertation proposal and proposal presentation

 This module provides an insight into some of the core skills needed to develop as a graduate student here at Trinity College Dublin.
 The module will reflect on a number of core themes including: reading and writing; theories of knowledge production; qualitative research methods; ethical considerations in research; and data analysis.
 It has been designed in such a way as to support the successful completion of written assignments in the taught modules and serves as early preparation for the MPhil dissertation.
 In addition, the sessions will provide an orientation to some of the resources available for studies during the programme and an analysis of academic skills involved in graduate work.